Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Sidney Hollowware Cast iron skillet.

-In this article, you can learn to identify cast-iron made by the Sidney Hollow Ware Co.
-But first, here is some information about the former company.
-See the table below.
+In this article, you can identify cast iron made by the Sidney Hollow Ware Co.

 • About the Sidney Hollowware Company.